webodf/WebODF/webodf/README_styleSaving.txt

 Merging on loading means unmerging on saving to the normal ODT file.
 To split up the automatic styles between styles.xml and content.xml there is code to determine all styles that are used in a tree of ODF elements, "styleInfo.UsedStyleList".
-That code just is not yet able to determine all automatic styles which are used indirectly from other automatic styles, like in this example, where the automatic style "List" for a paragraph references the list style "ListStyleUsedByParagraph", which again references the char style
+That code is also able to determine all automatic styles which are used indirectly from other automatic styles, like in this example, where the automatic style "List" for a paragraph references the list style "ListStyleUsedByParagraph", which again references the char style